 • Preventing Capsize

-We will learn and practice Leave No Trace skills to minimize our impact on the environment.
+As we will be traveling through well-known grizzly bear country, we will have ample opportunities to learn and practice Leave No Trace skills to minimize our impact on the environment.
 Participants will receive an official Leave No Trace Awareness certificate for participation in this program.

-Sign up early and receive $25 off your registration.
+Sign up early and get $25 off your registration.
 Participants who register in the first 30 days will pay a discounted price of $150 for members and $250 for non-members.
-On May 8th, registration will return to its original cost of $175 for members and $275 for non- members.
+After 30 days, registration will return to its original cost of $175 for members and $275 for non-members.

 In order to minimize our environmental impact, maintain facilitator-to-participant ratios, meet permit criteria, and transportation logistics, ORC trips are often programmed for small groups (typically up to 6 participants with 2 facilitators).
 Late cancellations can seriously impact our ability to accommodate others and recover costs.